Types of medical research

 Important areas of risk for women to assess before taking part in a study include:

 - when a woman is pregnant, any drugs she takes may have an effect on her foetus

-- any treatment already being taken with the potential to affect hormones including the oral contraceptive pill (the pill), hormone replacement therapy (HRT), 'bioidentical' hormones, herbs and dietary supplements can affect how a woman responds to other drugs
+- any treatment already being taken with the potential to affect hormones, including the oral contraceptive pill (the pill), menopause hormone therapy (MHT, formerly called hormone replacement therapy, HRT), 'bioidentical' hormones, herbs and dietary supplements, as they can affect how a woman responds to other drugs.

 Further information is available in the National Health and Medical Research Council statement on ethical conduct in human research.